Can You Eat Pesto On The Atkins Diet?

 Pasta, the elephant in the room

-There can be no getting away from the fact that pesto is closely associated with pasta, and that's a problem because most dried pasta is very high in calories and carbohydrates.
+There can be no escaping from the fact that pesto is closely associated with pasta, and that's a problem because most dried pasta is very high in calories and carbohydrates.
 For that reason, many dieters give both pasta and pesto a miss on the Atkins 20® diets and only choose to introduce them once they progress to the less strict 40® and 100® diets.

 But what about low-carb pasta?
 Well, that is an option, and their quality has improved over the years, but if you read reviews of them, you'll find words like "rubbery," "cardboard," and "synthetic" crop up time and again.